 ALL residents MUST be properly dressed in public areas (which include the first floor, the deck, the dining room and the hallways).
 Being properly dressed means wearing shirts, pants or shorts and shoes.
 Nudity is NOT allowed.
 Residents MUST be covered at all times, except when changing clothes in their room.
 Tank tops and pajamas or hospital scrubs are NOT allowed in the dining room.
 Tank top undershirts or “wife beaters” are NOT PERMITTED in any public area.

 Residents are NOT PERMITTED to wear clothing that depicts ALCOHOL/DRUG USE, DRUG PARAPHERNALIA, OR PROMOTES OR CONTAINS THE NAMES OR LOGOS OF BARS OR ALCOHOLIC BEVERAGES.

 Residents are REQUIRED to shower daily and maintain personal hygiene.
 New residents may request a hygiene pack from the front desk.
 When available, financial assistance for laundry services may be requested with the desk staff.

 Failure to comply with the dress code and personal hygiene requirement WILL result in disciplinary action.

-Rule Number 13: Appliances and Electronics
+Rule Number 13: Appliances/Electronics/Personal Belongings

 Hot plates, coffee makers, refrigerators and microwaves are NOT PERMITTED in resident rooms or hallways.
 ALL electronic devices are subject to Management approval and MUST be plugged into a surge protector to comply with KANSAS CITY FIRE REGULATIONS (surge protectors are available at the office for a fee).
 ALL appliances and electronics MUST be turned off when not in use.
 Failure to comply with the appliances and electronics requirement WILL result in disciplinary action.